 1 fl sweet chili sauce and / or peanut sauce

-Place the salmon in a refractory dish.
-Finely chop chili and grate lime peel of lime.
-Mix chili, lime peel, soy sauce, acacia honey and rapeseed oil.
-Pour the mixture over the salmon and marinate the salmon in the mixture for a minimum of 1 hour.
-Fry the salmon in the oven at 180 degrees for approx. 30 minutes.
+Place the salmon in an ovenproof dish.
+Finely chop the chilli and grate the lime zest from the lime.
+Mix chilli, lime zest, soy sauce, acacia honey and rapeseed oil.
+Pour the mixture over the salmon and let it marinate in the mixture for at least 1 hour, before roasting it in the oven at 180 degrees for approx. 30 minutes.

-Let it rest a bit before flaking it up with a fork.
+Let the salmon rest a bit before flaking it up with a fork.

 Roughly chop coriander, cut spring onions, cucumber, red onion and carrots into thin strips.
 Feel free to use a mandolin or grater.